-- CVE-2019-11268 – An SQL injection vulnerability in UAA’s identity zones implementation, which can be exploited by a client with reading privileges in a given identity zone to acquire private information of users, clients and groups in all other identity zones.
+CVE-2019-11268 is an SQL injection in UAA’s identity zones implementation, which can be exploited by clients with reading privileges in a given identity zone to acquire private information of users, clients and groups in all other identity zones.

 Cloud Foundry in a nutshell

 The Cloud Foundry Foundation offers multiple PaaS solutions aimed at easing deployment of applications to the cloud.
 Cloud Foundry Application Runtime (CFAR) is the flagship solution and is generally what people mean when referring to running apps on Cloud Foundry.